 A rechargeable battery will also elevate the overall cost.
 You should also consider any additional functions or features that could come in handy.

-Generally, a bare bones flashlight could be as cheap as US$10, while something with more features could break the US$100 mark.
+Generally, a bare bones flashlight could be as cheap as US$10, while something with more features like best camping gadgets could break the US$100 mark.

 Flashlight Performance and Functions